smallbasic/smallbasic.github.io/_build/pages/android.markdown

 <iframe width="1160" height="653" src="https://www.youtube.com/embed/2fW7usYY_CA" title="SmallBASIC &quot;Hello World&quot;" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 Please note, that at the first start of the Android version of SmallBASIC, the editor is turned off.
-A mouse click on a program name will start it immediately.
-If you want to edit the file, please turn on the editor by clicking on the three dots in the lower right corner and choosing the entry `Editor [OFF]` to enable the editor.
+A tap on a program name will start it immediately.
+If you want to edit the file, please turn on the editor by tapping on the three dots in the lower right corner and choosing the entry `Editor [OFF]` to enable the editor.

 ## Step-by-Step Guide